“Advocacy provides you with the support and help when you need it most”

 - Help you to understand and uphold your rights

 - Provide you with information about emergency legislation and what it means for you.

-- We will have to change the way we work with you to protect you and others but we will still find ways to support you.
+- We may have to change the way we work with you to protect you and others but we will still find ways to support you.

 Who are we?

-Our service is free, confidential and independent from all other services.
+Our service is free, confidential and independent of all other services.

 An advocate will:

-- Talk to you and find out what you want and how you feel.
+Talk to you and find out what is important to you

 An advocate will not: